vanokhin/vanokhin/README.md

-## About Me

-Hi, I'm Vova - an independent web developer.

-You may already know me as the developer of [Shortcodes Ultimate](https://getshortcodes.com) plugin.
-This plugin is available in the official WordPress repository, has more than 600,000 active installations and over 18 million downloads.
+Hello, I'm Vova, an independent web developer.
+You might know me as the creator of the [Shortcodes Ultimate](https://getshortcodes.com) plugin.
+It’s available in the official WordPress directory, has over 600,000 active installs, and more than 18 million downloads.
+I also work with React and Next.js, so feel free to ask me about them.
+If you have a question about Shortcodes Ultimate, please visit the [help center](https://getshortcodes.com/support/?from=githubcontact).
+For anything else, you can reach me at t.me/vanokhin.

-## Get in touch

-If you have a question regarding Shortcodes Ultimate, please head to the [help center](https://getshortcodes.com/support/?from=githubcontact).
-Otherwise, find me here t.me/vanokhin